laggykiller/wastickers_creater/README.md

-# wasticker_creater
+# wastickers_creater
-Create .wasticker file on computer for bulk creating stickers and importing into WhatsApp
+Create .wastickers file on computer for bulk creating stickers and importing into WhatsApp

 # Downloading
 Precompiled version is available for Windows.
 Simply download it, unzip and run `wastickers-create.exe`.